Writing is Art

 - Remember to adapt your header so that no reference to your name or other personally identifying information is included.

 Up to three entries are allowed per author.
-Each entry must be submitted separately and must reflect the inspiration of a different piece of visual art.
+Each entry must be submitted separately and each must reflect the theme.

 In order to effect a fair and equitable process, judges are not aware of the identity of the entrants.
 If the entrant’s name appears on the submission, the entry will be disqualified.
 A disqualified entry may still be read, but will not be eligible to be shown at Cottonwood.